Susie Wood: Impact of climate change on algal blooms

 Another study in which Wood was involved, looked into the potential effects of climate change on cyanobacterial communities.
-The study found "a positive relationship was identified between microcystin quotas and surface water temperature...[and]...these results highlight the complex successional interplay of cyanobacteria species and demonstrated the importance of climate through its effect on nutrient concentrations, water temperature, and stratification."
-Wood co-authored a paper in 2019 that reviews research on understanding cyanobacteria within global changes resulting from climate change.
-The review notes cyanobacteria do play an important part in environmental cycles and food webs but stresses that this anthropogenic eutrophication plays a major role in the increased production of toxins that have adverse effects on water quality and fish and "whole-system and multiple-system studies are needed to improve confidence in models predicting impacts of climate change and anthropogenic over-enrichment and hydrological modifications."
+The study found "a positive relationship was identified between microcystin quotas and surface water temperature...[and]...these results highlight[ed] the complex successional interplay of cyanobacteria species and demonstrated the importance of climate through its effect on nutrient concentrations, water temperature, and stratification".
+Wood co-authored a paper in 2019 that reviewed research on understanding cyanobacteria within global changes resulting from climate change.
+The review noted cyanobacteria do play an important part in environmental cycles and food webs but stressed that this anthropogenic eutrophication played a major role in the increased production of toxins that have adverse effects on water quality and fish and "whole-system and multiple-system studies are needed to improve confidence in models predicting impacts of climate change and anthropogenic over-enrichment and hydrological modifications".